-Plan on each child taking their own individual path to sleep train and attempt to allow each to work through training on their own for the first 1-2 weeks.
-Once each child is falling asleep easily and quickly, it’ll be much simpler to put them down at the exact same time and know they’ll fall asleep within moments of one another.
+Plan on each child taking their own individual path to sleep train, and attempt to allow each to work through training on their own for the first 1-2 weeks.
+Once each child is falling asleep easily and quickly, it’ll be much simpler to put them down at the exact same time.
+And to know they’ll fall asleep within moments of one another.
 Don’t force them to be on the same schedule right off the bat – give them time.

 During the day, one baby might have gotten a lot longer of a nap (and be less fussy as a result) had they not been woken by their sister’s cries at the end of sister’s short nap.
 As outlined above, each child should be entitled to go through the process at their own pace.
 Once both kids are settled, they’ll be able to go back into the same room for naps and bedtime.

 Your lead baby should be the one you notice seems to be fighting the process most.
-For example, let’s say twin A is a tough cookie and cries more steadily and longer than twin B. When timing checks, base the timer on twin A and when you enter, check on both at the same time.
+For example, let’s say twin A is a tough cookie, and cries more steadily and longer than twin B. When timing checks, base the timer on twin A. When you enter their room, check on both at the same time.
 For overnight feeds (should you choose to keep one during sleep training), pick a time you’re going to feed, and once one baby wakes at that time, feed both.

-The great news about twins is that they genuinely seem to be more adaptable than singletons as they’ve had to share their space and Mom’s attention since birth.
-As long as you have a clear plan of action and treat each child as an individual during daytime training, sleep training success should only be a few days away.
+The great news about twins is that they genuinely seem to be more adaptable than singletons, as they’ve had to share their space and Mom’s attention since birth.
+As long as you have a clear plan of action, and treat each child as an individual during daytime training, sleep training success should only be a few days away.

 Support during sleep training is integral to success.
 I would love to be a part of your journey!
 Join my program.